Amari Cooper*, WR, Alabama

 Landon Collins*, S, Alabama

-Collins had a mixed game against Auburn as he was beaten for some pass receptions, including a long one to Sammie Coates.
-This performance just served to confirm that Collins is a strong safety for the NFL.
-He had nine tackles and a pass broken up in the Iron Bowl.
+Collins recorded 103 tackles with seven passes broken up and three interceptions in 2014.
+He had a mixed game Iron Bowl as he was beaten for some pass receptions, including a long one to Sammie Coates, but also had nine tackles and a pass broken up.
+That performance just served to confirm that Collins is a strong safety for the NFL.

 Against Ole Miss, Collins was picked on and burned for two touchdowns, but it should have been worse as he was all but beaten for another long touchdown by a tight end who dropped the pass.
 Collins had a lot of trouble in pass coverage versus the Rebels, and that tape will cause NFL teams to question whether he has the coverage skills to run with receiving tight ends and backs out of the backfield.

 Taking on Arkansas, Collins made a game-clinching interception on a pass thrown up for grabs.
-He totaled eight tackles with a tackle for a loss, two passes broken up and the interception.
+He totaled eight tackles with a tackle for a loss, two passes broken up and the interception in that contest.
 Collins had a great game against Florida with five tackles along with an interception and two passes broken up.

 8/27/14: The Crimson Tide has been a talent factory for defensive backs for the NFL, and Collins is the program's 2015 model.
 He had 70 tackles with four tackles for a loss, six passes broken up, one interception and two forced fumbles in 2013.
 Collins was a real play-maker for Alabama down the stretch after an injury to Vinnie Sunseri gave Collins more playing time.
 He had some missed coverages and tackles in the bowl game against Oklahoma, but otherwise Collins was impressive.